-The following is a list of my current and recent courses I've taught at either City University of New York, Queens College, at New York University, at Pratt Institute, or at Fordham University, Lincoln Center.
+The following is a list of my current and recent courses I've taught at either City University of New York, Queens College, at City University of New York LaGuardia Community College, at New York University, at Pratt Institute, or at Fordham University, Lincoln Center.

 Here are my suggestions for quoting, not quoting, and paraphrasing.